danharel/compcon/Roadmap.md

-## v1.5
+## Soon
-### ~Active Mode~ (v1) ✅

-### ~NPC Designer~ (v1) ✅

-### ~Encounter Runner~ (v1) ✅

-### More LANCER Glyphs
+### LANCER Styling
-More custom LANCER Glyphs
+COMP/CON should maintain the visual styles of LANCER, and so requires a UI overhaul to bring it in line with the core book.

+### Better Cloud Saves
+Add simple, intuitive tools for updating your characters in the cloud, as well as pulling updates from shared characters.
+The status of the character (in relation to you as a user) should be reflected in the UI

+### Charts
+We have damage and range data, so we should be able to provide users with things like nice, reactive damage-at-range (and other!) charts for their mech loadouts

+### Localization
+The LANCER data and C/C UI content can be broken out into an external resource, which can then be used to power a crowdsourced localization effort.

+### NPC and Encounter Printing

+### Better Pilot/Mech/NPC Image UI

 ### Tutorial Mode
 COMP/CON should be a smoother, easier character creator than the core pdf at a minimum, but it should be easy for first-time users in the general sense.
 Many Vue tutorial-builder modules exist, and COMP/CON should use one to help guide new players through the pilot and config editors.
 At a minimum, we should have tutorials for New Pilot, Level Pilot, and New Config (and probably also loadouts and retrofitting)

-### Charts
-We have damage and range data, so we should be able to provide users with things like nice, reactive damage-at-range (and other!) charts for their mech loadouts

-## v1.6
+### Templated Pilot Creation Option

 ### Gear Catalogue Comparison View
 Users should be able to use the Catalogue to compare stats between two or more items.
 Ideally this should be an openable window for reference when building loadouts.